neutron-org/mainnet-assets/upgrades/v4.1.0/README.md

 # Upgrade from Neutron v4.0.1 to v4.1.0

 > ## This is an important security update.
 IT IS CONSENSUS BREAKING UPGRADE!
-Please apply the fix only at height TODO_HEIGHT.
+Please apply the fix only at height 12947300.

 ### Release Details
 * https://github.com/neutron-org/neutron/releases/tag/v4.1.0
-* Chain upgrade height: `TODO_HEIGHT`.
-Exact upgrade time can be checked [here](https://www.mintscan.io/neutron/block/TODO_HEIGHT).
+* Chain upgrade height: `12947300`.
+Exact upgrade time can be checked [here](https://www.mintscan.io/neutron/block/12947300).
 * Go version has been frozen at `1.22`.
 If you are going to build Neutron binary from source, make sure you are using the right GO version!

 # To upgrade neutron chain